Reviewed by Dr. Chad Gilliam PA

 - Low blood sugar levels (hypoglycemia)

-If you’re interested in adding both sermorelin and semaglutide to your weight loss plan, talk to your healthcare provider about how to do it safely.
+If you’re interested in adding both sermorelin and semaglutide + cyanocobalamin to your weight loss plan, talk to your healthcare provider about how to do it safely.

 Visit Madison Wellness for Medical Weight Loss in Madison, AL

-While there may be potential benefits to combining sermorelin and semaglutide for weight loss, it’s important to approach this with caution and under the guidance of a healthcare provider.
+While there may be potential benefits to combining sermorelin and semaglutide + cyanocobalamin for weight loss, it’s important to approach this with caution and under the guidance of a healthcare provider.

 We can help you find the best chronic weight management approach for your needs and support you on your journey to better health.
 Our integrative medical approach includes personalized medical weight loss, hormone therapy, and wellness services to help you achieve sustainable results.